 The MA programme would take the form of a part-time, two-year research-based qualification.
 A series of specialised seminars would be combined with the possibility of learning other Islamic languages, and also German, a key language for Islamic studies in the West.
 Those with little or no Arabic would have the opportunity to take their Arabic studies further.
 The objective will be to allow students to gain research skills necessary to enable them to apply for a PhD in a major university; but the MA is also envisaged as a valuable terminal degree in its own right.

 An intensive year of curriculum design then followed, ably led by Cambridge PhD students Mujadad Zaman and James (Abdul Aziz) Brown, working out of the College’s first office situated in Wellington House on East Road.
 One outcome of this was the detailed design of the Diploma in Contextual Islamic Studies and Leadership, to be based on the ‘non-traditional’ segment of the proposed BA curriculum.
-It was agreed to launch the CMC’s teaching programme with this diploma, which was designed to be useful to graduates of Islamic colleges, madrasas and dar al-ulums who wished to understand Islam’s relationship to the leading intellectual, legal, social and scientific trends of modern Britain.
-The delivery of the diploma would give the College the necessary experience on which to build the more ambitious launch of its BA programme, following the recruitment of three lecturers and one professor.
+It was agreed to launch the CMC’s teaching programme with this Diploma, which was designed to be useful to alims of Islamic colleges, madrasas and dar al-ulums who wished to understand Islam’s relationship to the leading intellectual, legal, social and scientific trends of modern Britain.
+The delivery of the Diploma would give the College the necessary experience on which to build the more ambitious launch of its BA programme, following the recruitment of three lecturers and one professor.

 While the search for a suitable property went on, the College was delighted to accept the generous offer of space at the Margaret Beaufort Institute of Theology on Grange Road.
 It was here that in 2009 we welcomed our first Diploma students.
 The teaching space was cramped, but it seemed that everyone who visited us remarked on the blessings that they found in the building.
 In that year, too, we appointed our first Principal, Dr Michael Berdine (Muhammad As’ad), a former academic at the University of Arizona with a lifetime of experience in university administration.
 With his scholarly and human gifts, our Principal played an essential role in nurturing the College in its earliest years.